docksal/docksal/docs/db-access.md

 # MySQL DB access for external tools

-!!! warning "This documentation is outdated"
-    Instructions in this document need to be updated

 The MySQL service in the `db` container is exposed at a random port by default.
 This is done to avoid port conflicts when running multiple Docksal powered projects (multisites don't count).